agiletrailblazers/form_validator_js/README.md

 	If any of the above conditions are false
 	- The form is not allowed to be submitted
-	- Error messages are dislpayed
+	- Error messages are displayed
 ```

 If you are having trouble writing a regular expression to match against the